friemen/reactnet/README.md

 consistency and responsiveness at the granularity of specific links.

-Let's define some reactives. *Behaviors* are time-varying values, in other words: variables.
-They always have a value.
+Let's define some reactives. *Behaviors* in the sense of reactnet are like variables that know if their value has recently changed.
+They can always provide the current value.
 This is the main difference to *Eventstreams* which can be seen as sequences of value/timestamp pairs.
 Once a value is consumed it's gone.

 For now we stick to Behaviors.
 Here we create four of them, which are not connected to any network and independent of each other: